emqx/neuron-docs/en_US/south-devices/opc-ua/prosys.md

 ## Certificate/key + username/password login

-1. Same username/password settings as above;
+1. Same username/password settings as above.

-2. Neuron adds a new southbound OPC UA device, opens "Device Configuration", fills in the "Endpoint URL" of the target Server, fills in the user name/password, adds the certificate/key, and starts the device connection;
+2. Neuron adds a new southbound OPC UA device, opens "Device Configuration", fills in the "Endpoint URL" of the target Server, fills in the user name/password, adds the certificate/key, and starts the device connection.

-3. Switch to the Certificates tab in the Prosys OPC UA Simulation Server interface and set the client certificate in the list to Trust;
+3. Switch to the Certificates tab in the Prosys OPC UA Simulation Server interface and set the client certificate in the list to Trust.

 ## Test data list